 - You create a comparison against Standard English

 - The words functionality and design each surface with a significant relative difference

 - Based on this information, you split your language set based on these words and create a new comparison of people who commented on the design vs those who commented on the functionality

 This comparative analysis will highlight the differences between the reviews mentioning each key phrase, enabling you to understand what people really think about both aspects of your product/brand.

 Comparing against Standard English is a comparison in its own right.
 This is a concrete way of gaining a deeper understanding of the frequency of words within a data set and will identify language elements that are ‘over indexing’.

 The bottom line

-Comparative text analysis is a unique and efficient, albeit new, way to analyse your data.
+Comparative analysis is a unique and efficient, albeit new, way to analyze your data.
 But this shouldn’t scare you.
 Through comparison, Relative Insight enables you to release the full potential and value of your data.

 If you’re still unsure if comparison would work for you, get in touch with our team to learn more about how this approach can add value to your organisation.